easeaico/pulse-go/docs/Methodology/BloodChemistryMethodology.md

 @anchor bloodchemistry-fourCompartment
 Four Compartment Test
 ------------------------
 As mentioned above, the Blood Chemistry system serves the primary purpose of storing and relaying information between the other systems.
 This heavy reliance on other systems can make it difficult to test the funcitonality of blood gas balance.
 To this end, the scalability of the engine was leveraged to create a simpler system comprised of only four compartments: Pulmonary, to represent the capillaries in the lungs where oxygen and carbon dioxide exchange occurs; Arteries, representing all of the oxygen-rich vasculature running to the tissues; Capillaries, representing the location of oxygen removal from the vasculature; and Veins, representing the section of the vasulature containing oxygen-poor blood.
-A diagram of this simplified system can be seen in Figure 4 below.
+A diagram of this simplified system can be seen in @figureref {BloodChemistryFourCompartment} below.

 <center>
 <a href="./Images/BloodChemistry/BloodChemistryFourCompartment.png"><img src="./Images/BloodChemistry/BloodChemistryFourCompartment.png" width="600"></a>
-<i>Figure 4.
-The simplified Four Compartment test uses only Pulmonary, Arteries, Capillaries, and Veins to hone in on the functionality in the Blood Chemistry system.</i>
+<i>@figuredef {BloodChemistryFourCompartment} The simplified Four Compartment test uses only Pulmonary, Arteries, Capillaries, and Veins to hone in on the functionality in the Blood Chemistry system.</i>
 </center><br>

-Pressures, volumes, and substances were initialized to good values (see Table 5 below), and then the simplified Four Compartment system was run as the engine would run the normal, complete model using the Preprocess, Process, Postprocess paradigm.
+Pressures, volumes, and substances were initialized to good values (see @tableref {BloodChemistryFourCompartmentInitial} below), and then the simplified Four Compartment system was run as the engine would run the normal, complete model using the Preprocess, Process, Postprocess paradigm.
 In the Preprocess step, oxygen is removed and carbon dioxide is added in the Capillaries to simulate metabolism while oxygen is added and carbon dioxide is removed in the Pulmonary compartment to represent respiration.
 If a tissue compartment was present, diffusion could also occur in this stage.
 In the Process step, circuit calculation and substance transport are done.
 Then, the Postprocess step moves the "Next" values to "Current".
 For more information about this paradigm, see @ref CircuitMethodology.

 <center>
-*Table 5.
-Initial values for the Four Compartment test.
+*@tabledef {BloodChemistryFourCompartmentInitial} Initial values for the Four Compartment test.
 Variables with an asterisk indicate that the values were pulled from a simulation run to a stable point.*
 | Variable | Initial Value |
 | :---------------- | :---------- |
 | Veins Pressure | 4 mmHg @cite Leeuwen2015laboratory |